Luzifer/ipt-loadbalancer/README.md

   # in parallel
   interval: 2s
   # Settings defines parameters for the given health-check and are
   # individual to the type.
+See the `checkhelp <type>` subcommand for
+  # all supported settings and their default values.
   settings:
     insecureTLS: true
     path: /healthz